Marvin510/SelfStudyProject/README.md

+# Marvin Miranda Olmedo
-# Self Study Project - Part 1 & 2  Marvin Miranda Olmedo
+# Self Study Project - Part 1 & 2

-1. Do a literature search on what is an effective visualization
-2. Select evaluation criteria and put them into a framework
-3. Find five visualizations
-4. Use your criteria to evaluate the visualizations
-5. Write a conclusion

 ## 1 - What is effective Visualization

 Effective visualization is an image that will quickly convey an informative and evoking action message.

-The reader has to be captivated immediately and the message has to be unambigous (Pittenturf 2018).
+The reader has to be captivated instantly and the message has to be unambigous (Pittenturf 2018).

 It also has to be fitting, useful and its appearance has to have harmony (McCandless, 2018).

 Less is more.
 Visualizations that tell the whole story with non complex images are more effective ("Seven Elements of Good Data Visualization")

 A non effective visualization will be complex, filled with noise and non informative images (McCandless, 2018).